Not All Paper Is Created Equal

-Together, you created a masterpiece worthy of awards.
+You splashed out on the best designer you can find and together you created an award worthy masterpiece.
 Then you made the biggest mistake of the project.
 With little to no budget left, and in the hands of a creative lacking in knowledge, you printed your piece on inappropriate stock and watched your budget drip down the drain.

 Having great artwork is only part of the challenge.
 Knowing your paper stock is a different beast entirely.
 Paper can be a minefield for even the most experienced designer.
 Yes, there are different paper weights and finishes, but did you know there are different shades of white?
 Different textures?
 And environmentally conscious stocks too!

 Let’s take an example.
 Imagine you’re a freelance photographer looking to showcase your work.
 The choice of paper could be the difference between landing that big shoot or not.
 But it’s the same photograph I hear you ask… and you would be right.
 Think of paper as a lighting source.
 You and I could take a photo of the same location but knowing how to work the camera means I end up with a great shot for your brochure, whilst you get a holiday snap.

 The mood of your photography helps us establish the paper tint.
 A white stock with yellow hues will add warmth to an image, with the opposite true for sheets with blue cast.
 Use of a new (virgin) sheet may also be a consideration.
 By using fresh stock, you avoid flecks in the paper from the recycling process.

 The best course of action: Look at all the business cards you receive, and emulate the cards that you like.
 You may have more leeway if you are in a creative business, such as party planning or retailing, but in general, keep the following tips in mind: